metosin/malli/README.md

 ## Performance

-Malli tries to really, really fast.
+Malli tries to be really, really fast.

 ### Validation Perfomance